viperleed/viperleed/doc/content/files/output/fitbeams.rst

 **Format:** Like :ref:`EXPBEAMS.csv<EXPBEAMS>`

-Note that the FITBEAMS contain errors due to the Tensor LEED approximation.
+Note that the FITBEAMS contain errors due to the tensor-LEED approximation.
 A new reference calculation should be performed to obtain reliable data.
 The corresponding output file from the reference calculation is named :ref:`THEOBEAMS.csv<THEOBEAMS>`